Overview of A Lesson Series

 There are three main components of a lesson activity:

 - The skill we are going to work on

 - The sequence of drill activities we will use to develop that skill

 - The specific cues you will use to develop awareness and control over the features of that skill

 ‘Drills’ are activities that break down the action of swimming into a more simple, more controllable action, where you can isolate some part of the position or movement to work on it more easily.
 Drills are meant to help you pay attention and train one part or one section of your body more easily.
 They may be a simple as moving a part of the body while standing on the deck, all the way to what appears to be normal, whole stroke swimming, but doing it with attention focused on one particular part.

 ‘Skills’ in swimming are made up of many smaller ‘micro-skills’, which correspond to specific parts of your body.
 In order to build the whole skill, we guide you in working, one-by-one, through a list of those smaller micro-skills that, together, compose the whole skill.

-‘Cues’ are the code names we put on those micro-skills.
+‘Cues’ (also known as focal points) are the code names we put on those micro-skills.
 Cues are individual commands we give to specific parts of the body to train them to play their part in that whole skill.
 During the lesson you will be introduced to a particular skill by working through that list or a menu of cues.
 You will use this list of cues to help you continue to develop that skill on your own.

 In the notes for each lesson we will provide you with a list of the skills, the drills and the cues.